Any successful entrepreneur will tell you that having multiple revenue streams is critical to your success.

 And who will be your biggest ambassadors when it comes to spreading the word about your business.

-I’ve done this myself, growing my Next Level Group Mastermind community from zero to over 2000 members in just under 2 years.
+In the past, I’ve done this myself, growing online communities from zero to over 2000 members in just under 2 years… multiple times.

-All of the strategies and techniques I’m going to mention here are strategies I’ve actually used to build this community into one of the best paid Mastermind groups online.
+All of the strategies and techniques I’m going to mention here are strategies I’ve actually used in my own business.

 So now that you know WHY you should have a continuity program, let’s get into the three steps for launching one (in Part 2 of this series, we’ll cover how to deliver killer content).

-The fastest way to get a membership/continuity program off the ground is to set up a forum (we use XenForo) to host your content.
+The fastest way to get a membership/continuity program off the ground is to set up a dedicated membership area to host your content.

 That’s where your paid membership site lives.